 My 4-year-old Macbook Pro has died (Model A1260).
 The people at the Apple Store have confirmed that it’s a dead logic board.
 I have some important files on the computer that were not backed up.
 How can I retrieve these files?
 Preferably, I’d like to be able to access these files on a PC, but if need be, I can borrow my friend’s iMac to do the transferfrom CNET

-Definitely, once a Macbook Pro gets crashed, it's an urgent thing to extract all useful data out before you are reinstalling Mac OS X, taking crashed Mac to Apple store for repairing, replacing old hard disk with new disk, or abandoning the crashed one, because any of these 4 options could lead to data loss.
+Definitely, once a Macbook Pro gets crashed, it’s an urgent thing to extract data from crashed Macbook Pro before you are reinstalling Mac OS X, taking crashed Mac to Apple store for repairing, replacing old hard disk with new disk, or abandoning the crashed one, because any of these 4 options could lead to data loss.

 Nevertheless, when it comes to transferring data out from a crashed Macbook, some of you would feel difficult or even impossible to complete, right?

-But as a matter of fact, you are able to accomplish such a kind of migration in easy steps, and in this post we will introduce 4 methods to help you get rid of the trouble.
+But as a matter of fact, you are able to recover data from Macbook hard drive in easy steps, and in this post we will introduce 4 methods to help you perform Macbook Pro hard drive recovery.
 As to which way you finally choose, it just depends on your own situation.

 Besides, if you encounter Mac hard drive failure, you also need to extract all useful data out at once.
 And dead computers data recovery should also be performed immediately when a Windows PC is broken.